BrainCog-X/Brain-Cog/examples/Knowledge_Representation_and_Reasoning/musicMemory/README.md

-usic Memory and stylistic composition
+# Music Memory and stylistic composition

 This repository contains code from our paper:
 - [**Temporal-Sequential Learning With a Brain-Inspired Spiking Neural Network and Its Application to Musical Memory**](https://www.cell.com/patterns/fulltext/S2666-3899(22)00119-2) published in Frontiers in Computational Neuroscience. **https://www.cell.com/patterns/fulltext/S2666-3899(22)00119-2**,
 - [**Stylistic composition of melodies based on a brain-inspired spiking neural network**](https://www.frontiersin.org/articles/10.3389/fnsys.2021.639484/full) published in  Frontiers in Systems Neuroscience **https://www.frontiersin.org/articles/10.3389/fnsys.2021.639484/full**.

-If you use our code or refer to this project, please cite this paper.

 ## Requirments